GeppettoJS/backbone.geppetto/README.md

 * Multiple-Context Apps: If I have a multi-tabbed application, for instance, where each tab has its own self-contained UI, its own backing data, and its own business logic, then you might consider creating one Context per tab.
 After all, the tab generally doesn't need to communicate with other tabs, nor should other tabs be informed of what actions are taking place within its boundaries.
 Depending on your app's needs, you may choose to have one "parent" Context that represents the outer application shell, which handles global things like navigation, tab creation, etc.  See the example app below for a demo of communicating between parent and child contexts.

-### Livequery Performance
-*"Livequery uses polling and timers to check for DOM events... will this affect performance?"*

-Geppetto invokes Livequery when a View uses the `getContext()` method to find its Parent Context.
-Since this requires a DOM hierarchy check, and since the View might not yet be added to the DOM, we use Livequery to notify us when the DOM attachment has taken place.
-Only then can we run the Context selector, and retrieve the appropriate Context.
-Immediately after this has taken place, we clean up the Livequery reference and the polling stops.

-I tested this performance using the Modular Widgets example, and found that the `getContext()` call took an average of 25ms to complete with up to 50 Contexts on the page.
-As the number of Contexts increased, the time did increase, but not by much.
-Even with hundreds of Contexts on the page, the call still returned in about 100ms.
-Even a very modular app should not need more than a dozen or so Contexts to be active at one time, so this should not be a huge concern for most.

-Still, if that 25ms is a deal-breaker for you, you can still opt to manually pass around your Context from parent-to-child instead of using the Service locator pattern.

 ## Examples
 ### Modular Widgets
 Pointless?
 Yes.